xht8723/Totomi_Discord_Bot/README.md

 2.Apply for discord API services, and create a bot identity in https://discord.com/developers/applications.
 Copy the token.

-3.Download this package and unpack them.
-Open config.json with txt editor, paste the token after "token" line.
+3.Download `index.js` and `config.json` from here.
+Open `config.json` with txt editor, paste the token after "token" line.

-4.Direct your console to the file folder.
-Type `node index.js` to run it.
+4.Direct your console to the file folder contains `index.js` and `config.json`.
+Type ```npm i totomi_bot``` to install the packages needed.

+5.Run bot with `node index.js` in console.

-5.In discord application page, in OAuth2 tab, check "bot", scroll down, check "Send messages", "View Channels", "Connect", "Speak".
+6.In discord application page, in OAuth2 tab, check "bot", scroll down, check "Send messages", "View Channels", "Connect", "Speak".
 Now you have your bot invitation link displayed above.
 Invite your bot into your channel.

-6.Done.
-Enjoy your own bot.

-UPDATE:Now you can ```npm i totomi_bot``` for easier package installation.
-Copy index.js to the folder and run it.
-Don't forget to change token.

 ## 中文
 Master branch是给Ubuntu机器用的，如果你是Windows，请查看Windows branch.